googleforgames/global-multiplayer-demo/README.md

 $ kubectl get svc/agones-allocator -n agones-system
 ```

-Once the Agones Allocator's External load balancer IPs have been obtained, the game_gke_clusters allocation_endpoints can be updated in `terraform.tfvars`.
+Once the Agones Allocator's External load balancer IPs have been obtained, the `game_gke_clusters -  allocation_endpoints` can be updated in `terraform.tfvars`.

 Re-run terraform to apply the new Agones Allocator's External load balancer IPs to each Cloud Run instance: